 The Abbey and its monastery grew enormously in size and wealth and became a religious duchy ruled by a prince-bishop.
 It went into a slow decline in late medieval times.

 As the Abbey became more involved in local politics in the late Middle Ages, it began to decline.
 In the late 15th century, the city of St. Gallen was freed from the rule of the abbot.
 Eventually, after two centuries, the abbey itself was secularized.
 The monks of St. Gallen transferred to other abbeys.

 While the monks have already moved out, the abbey’s legacy lives on in the cathedral, its manuscripts, and other works housed in its library and other buildings.

 Architecture of St. Gallen Cathedral

 Both the St. Gallen Cathedral and Abbey Library were designed by Peter Thumb, an Austrian architect from its westernmost state Vorarlberg.
+It was built by Johann Michael Beer von Bildstein from 1755 to 1767.
 Since the monastery was founded in the 8th century, it’s been rebuilt a few times.

 There are only two parts of the Abbey of Saint Gall that most people can see: the Cathedral and the Library Hall.
 These buildings are some of the best examples of Swiss Baroque architecture at the Abbey of Saint Gall.